Hey, Eagle Eyes!

 At my old job, I made $94 a day for 10 hours or more of my time (includes commute).
 That’s $9.40 per hour, and I HAD to be there.
 I couldn’t work from anywhere else but that office, and it sucked.

-I think the freedom and flexibility is totally worth it.
+I think the freedom and flexibility are totally worth it.

 - Free 7-Day Intro Course to Proofreading Transcripts

 - QUIZ: Is Transcript Proofreading Right for You?

 - Free Step-by-Step Guide to Setting Up Your Proofreading Website on the Cheap

 - 15+ Work-At-Home Job Ideas for Detail-Oriented People (more than proofreading!!)

 - 4 Keys to Growing Your Proofreading Business

 - How to Become a Transcriptionist (Expert Interview)